nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 | Specify file extension **(current design)** |  Ensures the correct file will be read. | Some users does not know how to identify file extension. |
 | Do not have to specify file extension | Users can easily specify the file to read | The application may end up reading the wrong file due to identical names but different file extension. |

-We have decided to the implement the first alternative, **users should specify the file extension in their input** because there is great importance in getting a correct estimation timing and it far outweights and compensates for the hassle of entering the file extension, and we believe such mistakes are costly for our users.
+We have decided to the implement the first alternative, **users should specify the file extension in their input** because there is great importance in getting a correct estimation timing, and it far outweighs and compensates for the hassle of entering the file extension, and we believe such mistakes are costly for our users.

 <br/>